NULabNortheastern/digitalassignmentshowcase/mapping/fa22-mccluskey-engw1111-storymap/READMe.md

 <h2>Summary of Module</h2>

 This module will go over components of storytelling and how these components may be integrated in maps.
-Specifically, this workshop will teach students how to use KnightLab’s StoryMaps web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.
+Specifically, this workshop will teach students how to use <a href="https://storymap.knightlab.com/">KnightLab’s StoryMaps</a> web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.

 <h2>Learning Goals</h2>